Stellar Cores Live Long and Prosper in Cuspy Dark Matter Halos: Fitting density profiles

 We define two new vectors of parameters:

 from which the latent parameter vector $\bm{\theta}$ is determined as

-After the posterior sampling, we perform standard convergence and posterior-predictive checks to ensure the fits are robust by enforcing a diagnostic value $\hat{R}$ (comparison of between-chain and within-chain variance) of less than 1.05, a high effective sample, and that the number of divergent transitions is less than 1 percent \citep[for details, see][]{vehtari2021,standevelopmentteam2018}.
-We perform an additional prior sensitivity analysis using the power-scaling method described in \citet{kallioinen2024}, ensuring that the sensitivity diagnostic is less than 0.05 for the latent parameters $\bm{\theta}$ of the model.
-In doing so, we quantitatively ensure that the obtained posterior distributions are not strongly-dependent on the assumed prior distributions.
+After the posterior sampling, we perform standard convergence and posterior-predictive checks to ensure the fits are robust by enforcing a diagnostic value $\hat{R}$ (comparison of between-chain and within-chain variance) of less than 1.05, a high effective sample, and that the number of divergent transitions is less than 1\% \citep[for details, see][]{vehtari2021,standevelopmentteam2018}.
+We perform an additional prior sensitivity analysis using the power-scaling method described in \citet{kallioinen2024}, ensuring that the sensitivity diagnostic is less than 0.05 for the latent parameter $\bm{\theta}$ of the model.
+In doing so, we quantitatively ensure that the obtained posterior distributions are not strongly dependent on the assumed prior distributions.

 As our model takes a number of free parameters, degeneracies between parameters are possible, thus highlighting the importance of using a Bayesian method to propagate parameter uncertainty.
-Typically, we find that the inner slope $\gamma$ is strongly negatively-correlated with the characteristic density $\log_{10}\rho_\mathrm{S}$, as well as being correlated to a lesser degree with both $\alpha$ (positively) and $\beta$ (negatively).
-Consequently, $\log_{10}\rho_\mathrm{S}$ tends to be negatively-correlated with $\alpha$ and positively-correlated with $\beta$.
+Typically, we find that the inner slope $\gamma$ is strongly negatively correlated with the characteristic density $\log_{10}\rho_\mathrm{S}$, as well as being correlated to a lesser degree with both $\alpha$ (positively) and $\beta$ (negatively).
+Consequently, $\log_{10}\rho_\mathrm{S}$ tends to be negatively correlated with $\alpha$ and positively correlated with $\beta$.